-“I respect Hulk Hogan and everything and what he’s done for me, Jimmy Hart and Vince McMahon.
-In my opinion, Hulk Hogan is the best thing that wrestling ever had shown up on its front door.
+“I respect Hulk Hogan and everything he’s done for me, Jimmy Hart, and Vince McMahon.
+In my opinion, Hulk Hogan is the best thing wrestling ever had shown up on its front door.
 There were many greats, but when Hulk Hogan arrived, he blew the roof off everything.”

 JJ wanted people to understand that Hulk Hogan is a character but is a normal man behind that indestructible superhero image he portrays in wrestling.